BitcoinDesign/Guide/guide/payments/activity.md

 ##### A payment received on-chain

-As with the activity list, transaction details screens should also only highlight relevant informationand options, and hide tertiary details behind extra taps.
+As with the activity list, transaction details screens should also only highlight relevant information and options, and hide tertiary details behind extra taps.

 {% include image-gallery.html pages = page.imagesReceive %}